 Bacterial vaginosis appears to increase the risk of pelvic inflammatory disease, postabortion and postpartum endometritis, posthysterectomy vaginal cuff infection, chorioamnionitis, premature rupture of membranes, preterm labor, and preterm birth.

-For the diagnosis, 3 of 4 criteria must be present:
+For bacterial vaginosis to be diagnosed, 3 of 4 criteria must be present:

 Clue cells (bacteria adhering to epithelial cells and sometimes obscuring their cell margins) are identified by microscopic examination of a saline wet mount.
-Presence of WBCs on a saline wet mount suggests a concomitant infection (possibly trichomonal, gonorrheal, or chlamydial cervicitis) and the need for additional testing.
+Presence of white blood cells on a saline wet mount suggests a concomitant infection (possibly trichomonal, gonorrheal, or chlamydial cervicitis) and the need for additional testing.

-Oral metronidazole 500 mg bid for 7 days is the treatment of choice for patients who are not pregnant, but because systemic effects are possible with oral drugs, topical regimens are preferred for pregnant patients.
+Oral metronidazole 500 mg twice a day for 7 days is the treatment of choice for patients who are not pregnant, but because systemic effects are possible with oral drugs, topical regimens are preferred for pregnant patients.
 Women who use clindamycin cream cannot use latex products (ie, condoms or diaphragms) for contraception because the drug weakens latex.